Vivian Schiller: Discovery Times Channel

-In 2002, Schiller was hired by The New York Times and Discovery Communications to develop and run a new joint venture network that would late become the Discovery Times Channel (the current-day Investigation Discovery).
+In 2002, Schiller was hired by The New York Times and Discovery Communications to develop and run a new joint venture network that would later become the Discovery Times Channel (the current-day Investigation Discovery).

 The network commissioned and programmed hundreds of hours of critically acclaimed current affairs and history series and specials including the 10-part series "Off To War” which followed a unit of National Guardsmen from Arkansas during their deployment to Iraq.